 Vacuum coating questions about Torr and Argon

 I am researching the "how to" of vacuum deposition coating of aluminum on plastics and metals.
-I have purchased the "Handbook of Deposition Technologies for Films and Coatings" [paid link to info about the book at Amazon] as you suggested, and have 2 academic questions.
+I have purchased the "Handbook of Deposition Technologies for Films and Coatings" [affil. link to book info on Amazon] as you suggested, and have 2 academic questions.
 If I am currently at 29.92 in Hg and need to get to 10-6 Torr.
 What is a Torr? and What is it equivalent to in in Hg?
 Second can the process be done in an inert gas such as Argon?
 Thank you very much in advance for your help.
 MarkMark Robidoux

 - Malvern, Pennsylvania